Natural Capital Evaluation

 Facts as the basis for sustainability decisions

 HUGO BOSS is aware of its responsibility to people and the environment.
-The natural capital evaluation identifies the places in the value chain where the greatest environmental impacts arise – and helps to develop strategies aimed at minimizing them.
+The natural capital evaluation identifies the places in the value chain where the greatest environmental impacts like CO2 emissions arise – and helps to develop strategies aimed at minimizing them.

 What is a natural capital evaluation?